anicacancar/Arduino-Obstacle-Avoiding-Robot-controlled-by-voice/README.md

 5. Robot can avoid more obstacles during the same trajectory

-For more details, you can check my report in the files above.
+For more details, you can check my thesis report in the files above.